Fish intelligence: Play

 Play behaviour is often considered a correlate of intelligence.
 One possible example in fish is provided by the electrolocating Peters' elephantnose fish (mentioned above as having one of the largest brain-to-body weight ratios of all known vertebrates).
-One captive individual was observed carrying a small ball of aluminum foil (a good conductor of electricity) to the outflow tube of the aquarium filter, letting the current push the ball away before chasing after it and repeating the behaviour.
+One captive individual was observed carrying a small ball of aluminum foil to the outflow tube of the aquarium filter, letting the current push the ball away before chasing after it and repeating the behaviour.
+The same species has been reported trying to balance tubes vertically at the water surface until they fell, and then try again.
 Captive white-spotted cichlids have also been seen hitting a floating thermometer hundreds of times to make it wobble and bob.